 PowerFence can be finished using either roll on flexible exterior paints or texture coat finishes.
-If a supportive galvanized panel capping has been used then no further protection along the top of the panel is required.
-However, if the PowerPanel itself is the top edge of the fence, Hebel recommends the top of all panels and 100mm either side of the panel from the top, be first coated with an exterior grade waterproofing compound.
+If a supportive aluminum panel capping has been used then no further protection along the top of the panel is required.
+However, if the PowerPanel itself is the top edge of the fence, Hebel recommends the top of all panels and 100mm either side of the panel from the top, be first coated with an exterior grade waterproofing compound such as Mulseal.
 This should be compatible with the final coating system.
 It will further protect the panel from water ingress, maximizing the life of the coating system used.

-Visit www.hebel.com.au and view our How to build a Hebel PowerFence video.
+Visit www.hebel.co.nz and view our How to build a Hebel PowerFence video.